edumserrano/webpack-module-federation-with-angular/code-demos/component-standalone-ng16/README.md

 The mfe1 app is an Angular 16 app that contains an Angular standalone component named [MyStandaloneComponent](/code-demos/component-standalone-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component.component.ts), which represents the micro frontend that we want to expose via webpack module federation.

 The [AppRoutingModule](/code-demos/component-standalone-ng16/mfe1-ng16/src/app/app-routing.module.ts) Angular module contains a route that loads the `MyStandaloneComponent` on `/my-standalone-component`.

-You can use the `Go to my-standalone-component` link on the mfe1 app to load the `MyStandaloneComponent` Angular component.
+The mfe1 app will [set the input](/code-demos/component-standalone-ng16/mfe1-ng16/src/app/app-routing.module.ts) of the `MyStandaloneComponent` to `test input value from dev platform` and subscribe to the outputs of the component which log messages to the console when the [component is loaded or destroyed](/code-demos/component-standalone-ng16/mfe1-ng16/src/app/app.component.ts).
+Use the `Go to my-standalone-component` link to load the component and use the `Go to home page` link to destroy it.

 ### Exposed webpack module